sachen-pather/AuthenticationProject-backend-full-version-/README.md

 * MailKit for email services
 * Microsoft Identity for password handling
 * Gmail SMTP for email delivery
+* React frontend, although if forked can use any

 ## File Structure
 ```